Xilinx/Alveo-Cards/master/management-specification/doc/fpga-firmware-update.rst

 The table below lists all the commands supported/needed for FPGA flash operations.
 Currently, the FPGA flash operation commands are supported only for Alveo™ U30.

-***Note*:** MAC in this chapter refers to Message Authentication Code and it can also be referred as HASH.
+**Note:** MAC in this chapter refers to Message Authentication Code and it can also be referred as HASH.
 MAC/HASH calculation of the entire or sometimes few select FPGA flash sectors is performed at the request of BMC, to validate the flash contents haven't been tampered with.

 *Table:* **FPGA Flash Upgrade Commands**